-This Keto Gravy is perfect for drizzling over roasted meats, vegetables, or mashed cauliflower!
+This Keto Gravy is perfect for drizzling over roasted vegetables or mashed cauliflower!
+It’s ready in just 5 minutes and is low-carb, vegan optional, and gluten-free.

 Pro Tip: our Keto Rolls are delicious on the side of a meal with this low-carb gravy!